-Ian M. Elius | Pilgrim Software
+Ian M. Elius | IQVIA

 Brandon Faulkner | Holland & Knight LLP

-Jana Iezzi | Halifax Health
+Jana Iezzi | Tallahassee Memorial HealthCare, Inc.

 Jana attended the University of South Florida (USF) for both her undergraduate and graduate degrees.
 She completed a BSIE in 2004 and an MSEM in 2006.
 While pursuing her master's degree, Jana did a thesis in healthcare, working extensively with H. Lee Moffitt Cancer Center and the James A. Haley VA Hospital.
 Just prior to completion of her MSEM, Jana joined VHA Southeast, Inc., a regional office of a national not-for-profit healthcare alliance, where she spent nearly 10 years in Performance Improvement.
 In 2016, Jana joined Halifax Health in Daytona Beach, FL as their first Director of Performance Improvement.
-She is responsible for driving change across the multi-hospital, community health system through the application of Performance Improvement methodologies and tools.
-Her responsibilities include reducing hospital-acquired infections, improving throughput, improving the patient experience and overseeing nursing education.
+She was responsible for driving change across the multi-hospital, community health system through the application of Performance Improvement methodologies and tools.
+Her responsibilities included reducing hospital-acquired infections, improving throughput, improving the patient experience and overseeing nursing education.

 Karen King | Publix Super Markets, Inc.